roaclark/tab-tree/README.md

 * Click on background - Clears information panel.
 * Double click on node - Opens the page in a new tab.
 * Double click on background - Adds a new organization node.
 Prompts the user for the title and description.
 Organization nodes have dashed outlines and are yellow by default.
+* Delete - Removes any selected nodes from the graph.

 The icon in the upper left corner triggers automatic layout adjustment.